Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 When to dispose of frozen paint

-You can dispose of frozen paint when after you have thawed it, then stirred it continuously, and you still discover that it forms lumps.
+You can dispose of frozen paint after you have thawed and stirred it continuously, but you still discover that it forms lumps.

-It’s not all frozen paints you can restore, and that is a piece of very hurtful information if the paint in question is rare for you.
-Some paints get frozen past restoration point.
+Not all frozen paints can be restored, and they are not what you want to discover, especially if the paint in question is valuable to you.
+Some paints get frozen past the restoration point.
 So, how do you know when it’s time to dispose of the frozen paint?

-However, if you discover some lumps are morphing after stirring, just know that it no more has its formation, and you should take it to the trash.
+However, if you discover some lumps appear after stirring and no longer have their formation, you should take them to the trash.

 How do I restore frozen paint?

-To restore frozen paint, ensure to thaw it out completely using a solid long object, turn it continuously for a while.
-If, after you’ve done that, the paint returns to its original state, then it’s good to go!
+To restore frozen paint, ensure to thaw it out completely, then use a solid long object and stir continuously for a while.
+If the paint returns to its original state after you’ve done that, then it’s good to go!

 However, this only works in latex paint, not oil paints.
-Why this is so is because mostly when oil-based paints freeze, they become destroyed.
+This is so because mostly, when oil-based paints freeze, they become destroyed.

 If you often use large quantities of paint, you may ask, can paint freeze?
-It’s natural to wonder so, and we are glad to assist you.
+It’s natural to wonder, and we are glad to assist you.
 Paint can freeze because it has a solvent—virtually everything that has a solvent can freeze.

-The water-based paints freeze at the same temperature as water (0oC), whereas oil-based paints freeze at colder temperatures (-21oC).
-Thus, you need to know how to take care of your paint properly.
+Water-based paints freeze at the same temperature as water (0oC), whereas oil-based paints freeze at colder temperatures (-21oC).
+Thus, you need to know how to correctly take care of your paint.